Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 Why The 16 Cylinder Block Is Different

-Both operations had zero tolerance for error.
+Both operations had close tolerance for error.
 A bore out of concentricity cannot be reworked.
 A hole drilled off position means a scrapped block.
 Every tool in the setup had to perform correctly on the first trial run.

 The Tooling Sigma Engineered